Billy-Spearman-WCCI/RaceCarExtension/README.md

 * To make sure that our classes do what we think they do
 * To make sure that our code keeps on working.

+# The Truth about Java

+* Variables in Java contain either "primitive values" (`float`, `int`, `char`, etc.) or *references* to objects.
+The address of a house is not the house itself.
+* In Java one *never* has direct access to an object ... it is always via some reference.
+The most famous reference is `this`.
+* As a shorthand, we say that we pass objects as parameters to methods.
+This is not technically true.
+We actually pass references to objects as parameters to methods.
+But that's too many words, so we oversimplify.
+As long as you know the truth, talking in shorthand is fine.

 # My opinions

 * Make everything possible `private`.
 If it really can't be private, make it `protected`.
 If it can't even be protected,